-The fall in the value of the krone over the past year has strengthened the Norwegian business sector.
-The business sector is, however, still feeling the effects of a sharp rise in labour costs over a period of several years.
-Relative labour costs measured in a common currency are in line with the level prevailing in 1990, but approximately 10 per cent higher than in the mid-1990s (Chart 21).
+The chart shows relative hourly wage costs for manufacturing in Norway and among trading partners.
+Index 1990 = 100 rise in labour costs over a period of several years.
+Relative labour costs measured in a common currency are in line with the level prevailing in 1990, but approximately 10 per cent higher than in the mid- 1990s (see Chart 21).
 The internationally exposed sector has been scaled back.
 Those companies that are currently operating may be in a better position to bear the high wage level.
 Nevertheless, costs may limit activity and employment.